Scandinavian Cultural Center, Pacific Lutheran University

 MetadataShow full item record

-Finnish mangletre (circa late 1700) purchased from Mrs. Lena Moffett.
+The roller that goes with the mangletre with a horse headed handle (88-04-12A).
 According to sources at Oslo's Folk Museum, the mangletre had two purposes: 1) It was often a betrothal gift from a young man to his fiancée.
-He would hand-carve it, and often show their initials and the date it was made, 2) The board functioned as one part of a primitive "iron."
-Sheets and linens would be boiled in a vat.
-They would then be wrapped around a Wood cylinder and the flat side of the mangle would be used to smooth out the hot, wet linens.
-Donor: Florence Buck.
+He would hand-carve it, adding their initials and the wedding date, and 2) The board functioned as one part of a primitive "iron."
+Sheets and linens were boiled in a vat, then wrapped around a Wood cylinder.
+Using the flat side, the Wooden mangle board was rolled across cylinder to smooth out the hot, wet linens.
+Donor: Elsie Parkhurst.